emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Backing up

-The backup bash script is located on the hosts with Elasticsearch in the location: ```/usr/share/elasticsearch/utils/configuration-backup.sh```.
+The backup bash script is located on the hosts with Data Node in the location: ```/usr/share/logserver/utils/configuration-backup.sh```.

-The script is responsible for backing up the basic data in the Logserver system (these data are the system indexes found in Elasticsearch of those starting with a dot  '.'  in the name),  the configuration of the entire cluster, the set of templates used in the cluster and all the components.
+The script is responsible for backing up the basic data in the Logserver system (these data are the system indexes found in logserver of those starting with a dot  '.'  in the name),  the configuration of the entire cluster, the set of templates used in the cluster and all the components.

-These components include the Logstash configuration located in ```/etc/logstash``` and the Kibana configuration located in ```/etc/kibana```.
+These components include the Network Probe configuration located in ```/etc/logserver-probe``` and the Logserver GUI configuration located in ```/etc/logserver-gui```.

 All data is stored in the ```/tmp``` folder and then packaged using the ```/usr/bin/tar``` utility to ```tar.gz``` format with the exact date and time of execution in the target location, then the files from ```/tmp``` are deleted.